-This bill seeks to revise Montana's child abuse and neglect laws to enhance child protection while ensuring due process for families.
-A key provision requires a warrant for the removal of a child from their home, except in exigent circumstances where immediate action is necessary to prevent abuse or neglect.
-The bill outlines the process for obtaining such a warrant, emphasizing the need for probable cause and specific details.
-It also revises definitions related to child abuse and neglect, clarifying that certain conditions, such as a parent's substance use or a child's obesity, do not alone constitute harm.
-Additionally, the bill establishes a registry for relatives of removed children and mandates that the department's training and policies comply with constitutional standards.
+This bill seeks to enhance the protection of children in Montana by revising child abuse and neglect laws, particularly focusing on the removal of children from their homes.
+A key provision requires a warrant for such removals, except in exigent circumstances where immediate action is necessary to prevent harm.
+The bill outlines the process for obtaining a warrant, emphasizing the need for probable cause and specific details regarding the child and the circumstances.
+It also revises definitions related to child abuse and neglect, ensuring alignment with constitutional standards, and mandates that the Department of Public Health and Human Services comply with these legal requirements in their training and policies.

 Statutes affected: